whichoneiwonder/FleetCommander/README.md

 To then build the project you can click the green play button in the top menu bar or use the keyboard shortcut shift + f10.
 (If you want to run the device on a physical device ensure that you have the appropriate drivers installed and have USB debugging enabled on the target device)

-[Note that master branch shall be maintained as the most recent working version of the project (initial build at the moment) with merges only being made from development once significant milestones have been reached.]
+[Note that master branch shall be maintained as the most recent working version of the project with merges only being made from development once significant milestones have been reached.]

 **To test project**